dwave-examples/feature-selection-cqm/README.md

 ### Parameters

-These are the constants of the problem based on the nonlinear solver:
+These are the parameters of the problem:

 - `num_features`: the number of features to select
 - `redund_value`: used to determine factor applied to redundancy terms